BobRandomNumber/ComfyUI-QoL-Pack/README.md

 ## ⚠️ Important: Conflicts

-This package contains modified versions of scripts found in other popular utility packs. **You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they will conflict and cause issues with your menus.
+This package contains modified versions of scripts found in `ComfyUI-Custom-Scripts` by `pysssss`.

+**You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they will conflict and cause issues with your menus.

 Please choose one pack or the other.
 This `QoL-Pack` was created to provide a stable, minimal, and bug-fixed alternative.